beadsland/bricodash/sysd/bindsight/README.md

 # BindSight

-Concurrent frame-scrubbing multiplexing webcam gateway daemon.
+Concurrent frame-scrubbing webcam broadcast gateway daemon.

 Devoted service to stream doorcam and spacecam to Bricodash and public gateway, respectively, while tracking activity and performance of these